TeamElysium/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 This SDK is intended to be used along side the [AWS SDK for JS](https://github.com/aws/aws-sdk-js) (version 2.585.0+) to interface with the Amazon Kinesis Video Streams Signaling Service for WebRTC streaming.

+## IMPORTANT NOTICE ❗

+This package is modified by @teamelysium due to original repo not supporting NodeJS completely.

+Some components are changed, therefore this package is not working with browser environment.
+If you want to use KVS on the web, use original repo [here](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js).

 ## Installing

 #### In the Browser

 To use the SDK in the browser, simply add the following script tag to your HTML pages:

 ```